-WHEREAS, The MOU contemplates that the ESC would, among other things, perform technical studies and design to re-define and deliver a DTX initial operating phase as soon as possible (Task 11); prepare a preferred Phasing Plan conforming with technical studies and policy direction on realistic amounts/timing of funding and stakeholder delivery date expectations with an explicit goal to deliver rail service to the Salesforce Transit Center as soon as possible (Task 12); and
+The MOU and Work Plan describe various tasks to be conducted in the project development process.
+MOU Task 11 is: "Perform technical studies and design to re-define and deliver a DTX initial operating phase as soon as possible."
+MOU Task 12 is: "Prepare a preferred Phasing Plan conforming with technical studies and policy direction on realistic amounts/timing of funding and stakeholder delivery date expectations with an explicit goal to deliver rail service to the Salesforce Transit Center as soon as possible."
+The recommended Addendum and approval of modifications to the DTX are consistent with and components of these tasks, and the request for ESC recommendation to the TJPA Board is as contemplated in the MOU.